Wago Sondershausen fully automated: State-of-the-art central warehouse revolutionizes company logistics – Image: Xpert.Digital

 Strategic importance for Wago

-Logistic hub in Europe
+Logistics hub in Europe

-Futability and growth
+Future viability and growth

 Regional economic importance

-Economic engine for North Thuringia
+Economic engine for northern Thuringia

-As the largest employer in Northern Thuringia with over 1,000 employees, Wago plays an important role in the economic development of the region.
-The investment of over 50 million euros in the new logistics center - the largest investment that the company is currently doing - underlines the long -term commitment in the Sondershausen location.
+As the largest employer in North Thuringia with over 1,000 employees, Wago plays a significant role in the region's economic development.
+The investment of over €50 million in the new logistics center – the largest investment the company is currently undertaking – underscores its long-term commitment to the Sondershausen location.

 Interaction of production and logistics

-The opening of the new central warehouse in Sondershausen marks another important milestone in WAGO's history of development.
-With an investment of over 50 million euros, the company demonstrates its trust in the location and at the same time sets new standards in terms of automation, digitization and sustainability in the logistics industry.
+The opening of the new central warehouse in Sondershausen marks another significant milestone in Wago's development history.
+With an investment of over €50 million, the company demonstrates its confidence in the location and simultaneously sets new standards in automation, digitalization, and sustainability within the logistics industry.

 Your global marketing and business development partner